JenSans/Housing-Project/README.md

 Feature Engineering:

 - Created a new column for age of a home when sold.
 We did this by subtracting the year the home was built by the year the home was sold.
-- Created a categorical column for home condition that assigns a number, 0, 1, 2, 3, 4, to the condition, Poor, Fair, Average, Good, Very Good
+- Created a categorical column for home condition that assigns a number, 0, 1, 2, 3, 4, to the condition, Poor, Fair, Average, Good, Very Good, respectively.
 - Created a new column representing the ratio of the size of a home compared to the neighbors that compares the sqft_living column to the sqft_living15 column.
 - Created a column for homes that have or don't have basements.
 Assigned 0 to homes without basements and 1 to homes with basements.